What is a Callable Certificate of Deposit?

 How Callable Certificates of Deposit Work

 Unlike the regular certificate of deposits, a callable CD gives the issuing bank or financial institution more control over the investor’s money.
 Investors buy the callable CDs for a fixed duration of time in the future and earn a specified interest rate.
 However, the issuer owns the right to redeem the callable CDs before the stated maturity date.
-If the investors decide to redeem the CDs before the maturity date, they may do so, but the issuer will charge withdrawal penalties.
+If the investor decides to redeem the CD before the maturity date, the issuer will charge withdrawal penalties.
 The date of maturity and the callable date are usually specified in advance before the investors commit their money.

 Example: Callable CD

-For example, let’s consider a callable certificate of deposit issued by Company ABC in 2010, paying an interest rate of 8%, with a maturity date of 2020 and callable in 2015 at 105% of the face value.
-It means that Company ABC has the right to call the CD in 2015, usually if the interest rates fall below the stated 8%.
+For example, let’s consider a callable certificate of deposit issued by Company ABC in 2010.
+It pays an interest rate of 8%, with a maturity date of 2020, and is callable in 2015 at 105% of the face value.
+It means that Company ABC has the right to call the CD in 2015, usually if interest rates fall below the stated 8%.
 For the issuers to call the CD, they must pay the holder/investor an amount that is a little higher than the face value, i.e., 105% of the face value.
 The difference between the amount paid and the face value is the call premium.
-If ABC postpones the call to 2018, it will pay a lower amount, like 103%, than it would have paid in 2015.
+If ABC postpones the call to 2018, it will pay a lower amount, like 103%.
 This is because the amount decreases as the CD approaches the stated maturity date.

 Advantages of Callable Certificate of Deposit